lautarovculic/lautarovculic.github.io/docs/writeups/8kSec - TraceTheChat.md

 ```

 I sent 15 `a`'s.
 And the `arg` is `0xf`.
 What a problem, huh?

 In Swift 5+, **Strings are native UTF-8 and occupy 16 bytes of payload for the value**.
-If the content *fits within those 16 bytes (actually up to 15 usable bytes because 1 byte stores flags/length)*, the string i**s saved inline without heap or pointers**.
+If the content *fits within those 16 bytes (actually up to 15 usable bytes because 1 byte stores flags/length)*, the string **is saved inline without heap or pointers**.
 That's SSO.

 **Layout (64-bit, little-endian)**:

 - 16 total bytes.

 - 15 data bytes + 1 byte with a length of "*small*".

 - In little-endian, when you *look at the first u64 as a number/hex*, it appears the opposite of how you would read it as text.

 	- *Example*: `0x313030395f746f42` in memory represents the bytes `31 30 30 39 5f 74 6f 42` then "`1 0 0 9 _ t o B`", which is logically "**`Bot_9001`**".

 **When SSO is NOT available**: If the **string exceeds 15 bytes, Swift uses heap/native storage or Cocoa storage**.
 In this case, the String **contains a pointer to the bytes**, and there's no need to invert anything; it's read with **`Memory.readUtf8String(ptr)`** or **bridged to `NSString`**.
 ### Foundation and the String ↔ NSString bridge
 **NSString (Foundation/ObjC)**

 - Immutable semantics, logical *UTF-16 encoding* (`CFString` can optimize internally), old but stable API.

 - **When you request** `-UTF8String`, CF creates/looks for a *contiguous UTF-8 view*; if it doesn't exist, *it copies and returns a temporary buffer*.

 **Bridging runtime**

 - Swift *String* is `ObjectiveCBridgeable`.

 - If an **ObjC method expects `NSString*`**, the runtime:

 	- If the *String already has Cocoa storage* (e.g., it was **born from an `NSString`**), share it *without copying*.

 	- If **it's native/SSO,** *create an `NSString` from the UTF-8*.

 - On the way back: *`NSStrings` entering Swift can remain as Cocoa-backed Strings without copying*.

 **Why we can use this logic**

 **For bytes ≤ 15**: you avoided reading the inline SSO.

 **For > 15 bytes or Unicode**: you've avoided dealing with pointers and lengths; *`NSString` already gives you the content ready*.
 ### Intercepting Messages
 So, here's the Frida script that we can use for *intercept* the message: